Back to Media

 The Midlife Invitation

-Here's the reframe: midlife isn't a crisis.
+Midlife is not a crisis.
 It's an invitation.

-Why Purpose Matters More Now
+Why Purpose Matters More Now Than Ever

 1. Start With What's Wrong